 BAGELS, pizza crust, corn on the cob, apples, carrots, or anything that you sink your teeth into that is not soft.

 Chewing on pens, pencils, biting your nails, or chewing on clothes can also damage or loosen braces.

-Brushing and flossing take a little more time when braces are attached to the teeth.
-Here are some tips when it comes to brushing and flossing:
+The single most important factor for orthodontic treatment is GOOD oral hygiene.
+Brushing and flossing take a little more time when braces are attached to the teeth, so here are some videos to demonstrate how to brush and floss:

 Brush between the braces and gums.
 Plaque accumulates where your toothbrush does not reach.
 It is super important to remember to brush between the braces and the gums!
 A simple way to remember is to “brush high up top, and low on the bottom.”